truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/EncryptionSCALE.md

 {{< include file="/_includes/EncryptionIconsSCALE.md" type="page" >}}

-If a dataset inherits encryption from either the root or a non-root parent dataset, the locking icons change to a different type and the mouse hover-over label indicates the encryption is **Locked by ancestor** or **Unlocked by ancestor**.
+If a dataset inherits encryption from either the root or a non-root parent dataset, the locking icons change to a different type, and the mouse hover-over label indicates the encryption is **Locked by ancestor** or **Unlocked by ancestor**.

 Each encrypted dataset includes the **ZFS Encryption** widget on the **Datasets** screen when you select the dataset.